-Caption: Scene from the WTHA Saturday business meeting, 2000.
+Pictured to the right: Scene from the WTHA Saturday business meeting, 2000.

-Caption: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.
+Pictured left: Former president Darlene Bellinghausen presiding over a session at the Midland meeting.

 Please take time to look us over.
 Contact us if you would like to attend our annual meeting, present a paper, preside over one of the sessions, and submit one of your articles or books for an award.
 If you are from West Texas, or if in your heart you are a West Texan, we encourage you to become a member.
 Our dues are inexpensive.
 Our journal is well-known, and highly regarded.
 Our membership is international.
 And, the hospitality is just right.

-Tai Kreidler, Executive
+Tai Kreidler, Executive Director

 A Brief History

 Throughout its long and distinguished history, the WTHA has encompassed a wide range of both professional and non-professional historians-- from lawyers and physicians to ranchers, business people, and teachers.
 Although their interests vary, members share a common desire to preserve the rich history of the West Texas region for present and future generations.

-Caption: Exhibits and silent auction at the 2000 Midland meeting.
+Pictured right: The book dealers tables and silent auction at the 2000 Midland meeting.